Tonia Ahern, Family Education Workshop Facilitator, NJ Connect for Recovery

 A study conducted by the Center on Alcoholism, Substance Abuse, and Addictions (CASAA) at the University of New Mexico, showed 71% of CSO’s were successful in encouraging their IP’s to seek treatment within 6 months of using the CRAFT Method, with 64% of IP’s attending five or more sessions.
 CSOs who were parents were significantly more successful in engaging their IP to enter treatment than were non-parents.

-No one has better information about their loved one’s behavior patterns than those that are closest to them.
+No one has better information about their loved one’s behavior patterns than those who are closest to them.
 This program emphasizes that learning new skills and applying them to the knowledge they already have about the IP can increase the chance of getting the substance user to enter a treatment program.

 Recovery can be an ongoing process for the whole family, but with positive and open communication coupled with comprehensive treatment it can be achieved and sustained.
 To help guide your child or loved one through the treatment and recovery processes, attend one of many statewide NJ Connect for Recovery Family Education Workshops to learn more or visit www.njconnectforrecovery.org/recovery-resources/ to get started.